Jacksboro Independent School District (ISD) is a public school district based in Jacksboro, Texas.

 The school district wanted to preserve the considerable funding it received from the E-Rate program, but that meant a major overhaul of its legacy Cisco phone system, one that would have cost more than $50,000.
 Maintenance on its current phone system was complex and costly, and Jacksboro ISD wanted to spend less and cut down on administration time.
 The school district also wanted to cut communications costs which were up to $2,500 per month, with extra costs for 200 DIDs.

 “3CX has allowed Jacksboro ISD to migrate to an affordable VOIP solution.
-We could no longer afford the fork-lift upgrades and continual costs of license changes.
+We could no longer afford the fork-lift upgrades and continual costs of licence changes.
 3CX was great to install and we were able to repurpose all of our existing VOIP phones.
 Our integration partner, Austen Consultants, provided great platform design and implementation solutions,”

 commented Jacksboro ISD Director of Technology/Support Services Brett Thomas.